Volkswagen Golf Mk5: GTI Edition 30

 Following Volkswagen's successful 20th anniversary edition GTI (1996 in Europe, and 2003 for the North American market), and the 25th anniversary GTI (in 2001 for Europe only) models, Volkswagen marked the GTI's 30th anniversary by producing the GTI Edition 30.

-Going on sale in November 2006 from £22,295 RRP, with an initial goal of a limited production run of only 1500 (Europe models), the Edition 30 was available in 6 colours; Tornado Red, Black, Candy White, Reflex Silver (Metallic), Steel Grey (Metallic) and finally Diamond Black (Pearl).
+Going on sale in November 2006 from £22,295 RRP, with an initial goal of a limited production run of 1500 (Europe models), the Edition 30 was available in 6 colours; Tornado Red, Black, Candy White, Reflex Silver (Metallic), Steel Grey (Metallic) and finally Diamond Black (Pearl).
 Due to strong demand, 2280 cars were eventually built with a small number continuing into the 2009 model year.
 The changes over the standard production model included a different forged engine (same as Audi S3 8P has) and powered by K04 turbo that produced an extra 30 PS more than the standard 200 PS version, raising the output to 230 PS, giving rumour that it was faster in the dry and more powerful than the R32.
 Slight changes to the body work included body coloured side skirts and Votex front spoiler, colour-keyed rear bumper and tinted rear lights from the R32.
 Changes to the interior included a return for the golf ball shaped gear knob and silver "Edition 30" logo'd sill plates.
 Edition 30 seats were also decked out in the distinctive red stitching on 'Vienna' leather and 'Interlagos' fabric mix.
 Red stitching was also added to the leather-covered steering wheel.
 Finally, dependent on the market and the options available the Edition 30 was available with 18" BBS originated 'Pescara' alloy wheels, or black versions of the 18" 'Monza II' alloy wheels.

 Performance was marginally improved: with 0-100 km/h coming at 6.8 seconds (6.6 seconds for DSG-equipped models), and a top speed of 245 km/h (manual) or 243 km/h (DSG).